NipunAgarwal16/Designing-and-Simulating-a-Fuzzy-based-control-of-Mini-Drone/README.md

 [7] Ali, Fawaz Elsiddig Ahmed.
 Fuzzy Control System Design for an Aircraft Attitude in Longitudinal Motion.
 Diss.
 Sudan University of Science and Technology, 2017.

 [8] Zhao, Zhen-Yu, Masayoshi Tomizuka, and Satoru Isaka.
 "Fuzzy gain scheduling of PID controllers."
 IEEE transactions on systems, man, and cybernetics 23.5 (1993): 1392-1398.

+## Credits

+We are extremely thankful to the support of mentors and advisors of this Project:

+Dr. Puneet Mishra
+(Assistant Professor, Department of Electrical and Electronics Engineering, BITS Pilani, Pilani Campus India)